Keziah makes a creature out of playdough at her Save the Children Head Start Center in Louisiana.

 Where We Work

-Save the Children currently leads Head Start and Early Head Start Programs at 18 centers across the state, serving more than 700 children, families and expectant mothers.
+Save the Children currently leads Head Start and Early Head Start Programs at 3 centers in Eastern Arkansas, serving 80 children, families and expectant mothers.

 2022 East Broadway, Forrest City, Arkansas 72335